Colored vertex models and $k$-tilings of the Aztec diamond: The case

 \section{The case $t \rightarrow \infty$}

 In this section, we will compute the arctic curve for the $k$-tilings of the Aztec diamond as $t \rightarrow \infty$.
-First we will relate the $t=0$ case to the $t \rightarrow \infty$ case, by defining a bijection between tilings with no interactions (i.e. $t=0$) and tilings with the most interactions.
+First we will relate the $t=0$ case to the $t \rightarrow \infty$ case, by defining a bijection between tilings with no pairs of coupled dominos (i.e. $t=0$) and tilings with the maximum possible number of coupled dominos.
 Then we will apply the arctic curve computations in the $t=0$ case given in the previous section.

 Let $\phi$ be the involution on the set of $k$-tilings of the Aztec diamond of rank $m$ given by reflecting over the line $y=x$.
-This involution leads to the following lemma. \begin{lem} Let $\bm{T}$ be a $k$-tiling of the Aztec diamond of rank $m$ with $j$ interactions.
-Then $\phi(\bm{T}$ is a $k$-tiling of the Aztec diamond of rank $m$ with ${k\choose 2}{m+1\choose 2}-j$ interactions. \end{lem}
+This involution leads to the following lemma. \begin{lem} Let $\bm{T}$ be a $k$-tiling of the Aztec diamond of rank $m$ with $j$ pairs of coupled dominos.
+Then $\phi(\bm{T})$ is a $k$-tiling of the Aztec diamond of rank $m$ with ${k\choose 2}{m+1\choose 2}-j$ pairs of coupled dominos. \end{lem}

 \begin{proof} The dominos are of four types, as shown below.

 In a $1$-tiling, the number of dominos of type I or II equals ${m+1\choose 2}$ for the $1$-tiling where all the dominos are horizontal.
 When we perform a flip